Kithure Kindiki

-Abraham Kithure Kindiki (born 17 July 1972) is a Kenyan politician and lawyer serving as the Cabinet Secretary of Interior and Administration of National Government.
-He represented Tharaka-Nithi County in the Kenyan Senate from 2013 until 2022.
+Abraham Kithure Kindiki (born 17 July 1972) is a Kenyan politician, lawyer and a former law professor who is the 3rd and current deputy President of Kenya since 1 November 2024.
+He previously served as the Cabinet Secretary for Interior and National Administration from 2022 to 2024 and as the Senator for Tharaka-Nithi County from 2013 to 2022.

 Early life and education

-Kindiki was born and raised in Tharaka-Nithi County.
+Kindiki was born and raised in Meru District.
 Kindiki attended Lenana School where he scored Grade C in his Kenya Certificate of Secondary Education (KCSE).
-Since this grade failed to meet university pass mark he decided to retake the exam at Tharaka Boys High School.
+Since this grade failed to meet university pass mark he decided to retake the exam at Tharaka Boys High School, in the then Meru District.

 In 1998, he obtained a Bachelor of Laws degree (LLB) from Moi University.
 In 2000 he obtained a Master of Laws (LLM) in International Human Rights Law and Democracy from the University of Pretoria in South Africa.
 He also attended the Advocates' Post Graduate Diploma in Legal Studies at the Kenya School of Law in 2001, which is a requirement for one to qualify as an advocate after completing a bachelor's degree in law.
-In 2002 he graduated with a PhD in International Law from the University of Pretoria.
+In 2002, he graduated with a PhD in International Law from the University of Pretoria.

 In 1999, he began working as a law lecturer at Moi University.
-He started working at the University of Nairobi in 2004 and remained there until 2005, when he returned to Moi to lead the Public Law department.
+He started working at the University of Nairobi in 2004 and remained there until 2005 when he returned to Moi University to lead the public law department.

 Political career

+Senate

 In the 2013 Kenyan general election, Kindiki was elected to represent Tharaka-Nithi County in the Senate.
 He was chosen to serve as the Senate's first majority leader.
 He was reelected in the 2017 election, and was chosen to be the Deputy Speaker of the Senate.
-In 2020, Kindiki was removed from the position of deputy speaker.
+In 2020, Kindiki was kicked out from the position of deputy speaker for his close association with the then Deputy President William Ruto.